Project Blueprint Board Leadership Training

 Project Blueprint provides participants with the knowledge and skills needed to effectively serve on a nonprofit board or board committee, connections to a peer group of other civic minded persons, and placement assistance on a nonprofit board.
 The program closely follows the Ten Basic Responsibilities of Nonprofit Boards, published by BoardSource, a nationally recognized organization dedicated to increasing nonprofit board governance.

 Applications are accepted through the deadline of April 3, 2020.
 Class size is limited to ensure a high quality experience and more meaningful networking.
-Classes will meet each Tuesday, March 19-May 21 from 12-2 pm.
+Classes will meet five consecutive Fridays from May 8 – June 5, from 9-12 pm.
 All classes include light refreshments.
 Participants are expected to attend all classes.
 Check your calendar to make sure the dates and times do not conflict with other commitments.

 2020 Curriculum and Schedule

 Selecting, Supporting and Evaluating the Chief Executive; Strategic Planning May 15, 9-12 pm